DSpace-Labs/DSpace7RestTutorial/exercise2.md

     authenticated: false

 ### 2b.
 From the authn endpoint, POST to the login method
-In order to perform a POST operation, you must use the NON-GET button "!".
-(This is not currerntly working)

-For convenience, the HAL browser also provides a login box at the top of the page.
+For convenience, the HAL browser provides a login box at the top of the page.
 Click "Login" and supply the credentials at the bottom of this page.

 Behind the scenes, the login box will perform the following operation.

-`api/auth/login`
+POST `api/auth/login`

 This action will return a response header named "Authorization" which contains an authorization token.
 The HAL browser will pass this token in subsequent requests.

+When we use Postman, you will see this process in more detail.

 ### 2c.
 Verify your authentication status.